Updated: Aug 9

 "Fashion can be bought, style one must possess" mused Edna Woolman.

-Read on for my top 7 tips to help you develop your very own great sense of style.
+Read on for my top seven tips to help you discover and develop your very own great sense of personal style.

 1. Know your colours and how to coordinate them

 I recently did a post about the importance of wearing colours that match your natural colouring, and are therefore the most flattering for you.
-If you don't already have a palette of go-to-colours that you know make you look amazing, do yourself a favour and find out.
-I promise it will make dressing and shopping so much easier.
+If you don't already have a palette of go-to-colours that you know make you look amazing, do yourself a favour and find out with a professional colour analysis.
+It will make dressing and shopping so much easier.

 2. Invest in timeless neutral pieces

-Classic, timeless pieces never go out of style and buying them in your most flattering neutrals is one of the best investments you can make in your wardrobe and your style.
+Classic, timeless pieces never go out of style and buying them in your most flattering neutrals is one of the best investments you can make in your wardrobe.

-Don't skimp on great pieces such as a classic trench, blazer or shirt which form the foundation of your wardrobe.
+Don't skimp on great pieces such as a classic trench, blazer or shirt which are key foundation pieces in a professional wardrobe, but also work for your social and casual wardrobes.

 3. Be objective about your body shape